 Homer’s Penelope is an intriguing character where more is left unsaid than said.
 This leaves plenty of room for interpretation, and has led to lots of different ideas as to what Penelope is really thinking.
-Many authors have assumed her voice, giving their own version of her story, although with varying degrees of success.
-In this post I am going to look at two different versions.
-One is by Ovid in 1st century AD Rome and the other is from a 20th century poem by Carol Ann Duffy.
+Many authors have assumed her voice, and this post is about a text written by Ovid in 1st century AD Rome.
 Despite Ovid’s attempt to convincingly portray her character, his representation of Penelope can be stripped away to reveal simply clever rhetoric.
 Brilliant as Ovid is, he cannot truly represent the female voice.
-For that we must turn to the recent poetry of Carol Ann Duffy.

 Ovid’s Heroides is an interesting work, unique to the classics in the form of a series of imagined letters written from the heroines of epic and tragedy to their absent loves.
 The first of these is from Penelope to Odysseus.
 As in the other Heroides, Penelope begs for her husband’s return, complaining that she is bereft without him:

 do not answer these lines, but come, for

 Troy is dead and the daughters of Greece rejoice.